troyaman/dsc-enterprise-deloitte-ws-first-codealong-deloitte-onl-webscrape-0111120/README.md

 ## Graphing

 Our bread and butter tool for graphing in Python will be **matplotlib**.
 There are a number of other packages you can also check out for visualization later on such as plotly, folium, and bokeh to name a few, but matplotlib is an industry standard used widely.
 As with the pandas package, we must import  the matplotlib package to use its built in functions and methods.
 Rather then import the entire package however, we import only the piece we intend to use (hence the dot notation) and again alias this under the shorthand *plt*.
 Finally, the Jupyter magic command **% matplotlib inline** makes these graphs appear within our jupyter notebook.
+Just run these cells with shift+enter so see a graph of the themes for lego sets.

 ```python